 Assistant Professor, English and Africana Studies

 In addition to teaching a variety of topics in the classroom, I am committed to working with students in expansive ways that extend beyond my courses, particularly in areas related to social justice.
 To that end, I am currently serving as the Director of the Africana Studies Program; the faculty advisor to the Black Students Association; and the Inaugural Fellow in Muhlenberg’s new Faculty Fellowship Program in Diversity, Equity, and Inclusion.
-Additionally, I am the Co-Founder and Co-Director of the new Graduate School Preparatory Program for Students from Underrepresented Backgrounds, alongside Giancarlo Cuadra, assistant professor of biology.
+Additionally, I am the Co-Founder and Co-Director of the new Graduate School Preparatory Program for Students from Underrepresented Backgrounds alongside Giancarlo Cuadra, Assistant Professor of Biology.
 Please visit the Graduate School Preparatory Program website for more information.

 Alongside my joint appointment in the Department of English Literatures and Writing and the Africana Studies Program, I am affiliated with the Jewish Studies Program and the Women's and Gender Studies Program.
 I teach interdisciplinary courses that examine the intersections of race, genocide, and human rights violations through the study of twentieth-century and contemporary literature(s).
-In courses such as Genocide and Blackness, Holocaust Literature, Global Black Literature, and Literature of Genocide, I guide students toward expanded understandings of concepts we think we know, including genocide, Blackness, and literature.
+In courses such as Genocide and Blackness in the Post-Holocaust World, Holocaust Literature, Global Black Literature, Literature of Genocide, and others, I guide students toward expanded understandings of concepts we think we know, including genocide, Blackness, and literature.
 I use these innovative definitions to help students understand how marginalized populations have used literature to combat violence and turn their stories into art and to highlight how literature emphasizes our global humanity by reminding us that we are citizens of one world who are connected to not only the people waiting for us at home, but also to those we will never meet – except within the pages of our books.

 Amid the currents of violence swirling around us today, I lead students to literature to illustrate how renowned authors have struggled with the same questions that haunt them, such as “Where do I fit into freedom fighting movements?
 What can I do to fix our world?”
 Using these questions as guideposts on a hopeful path to transformation, I create spaces in which students can find answers in the imaginative, creative possibilities of literature; in our class discussions; and, ultimately, in themselves.